Licensed Firm #G114979

 Florida's subtropical climate creates a perfect storm for water damage.
 With average humidity levels exceeding 70%, heavy afternoon thunderstorms throughout summer, and an aging housing stock with deteriorating plumbing infrastructure, water damage claims are the single most common type of homeowners insurance claim filed in the state.
 Yet they are also among the most frequently denied.

 Water damage comes in many forms: sudden pipe bursts that flood entire floors in minutes, slow roof leaks that go undetected until ceiling collapse, appliance failures from washing machines and water heaters, and storm-driven rain intrusion through compromised building envelopes.
-Each type of water loss requires different documentation strategies and policy analysis to prove coverage and maximize your settlement.
+Each type of water loss requires different documentation strategies and policy analysis to prove coverage and secure the full, fair settlement you're owed.

 The critical factor in any Florida water damage claim is timing.
 In this climate, mold can begin colonizing within 24 to 48 hours of water exposure.
 Drywall absorbs moisture and loses structural integrity.
 Subfloor materials warp and buckle.
 Every hour of delay means more damage, higher repair costs, and more ammunition for your insurance carrier to argue that the loss was avoidable.
 This is why immediate professional inspection and documentation is non-negotiable.